strapi/documentation/docusaurus/docs/dev-docs/api/rest/guides/understanding-populate.md

 With the `populate=*` parameter, a `GET` request to `/api/articles` also returns all media fields, first-level relations, components and dynamic zones.

-The following example is the full response for the first of all 4 `articles` content-types found in the FoodAdvisor database (the content of articles with ids 2, 3, and 4 is truncated for brevity).
+The following example is the full response for the first of all 4 entries from the `articles` content-types (the data from articles with ids 2, 3, and 4 is truncated for brevity).

 Scroll down to see that the response size is much bigger than without populate.
-The response now includes additional fields such as:
+The response now includes additional fields (see highlighted lines) such as:
 * the `image` media field (which stores all information about the article cover, including all its different formats),
 * the first-level fields of the `blocks` dynamic zone and the `seo` component,
 * the `category` relation and its fields,